PRSA Pension

 Tax Relief

-One of the biggest incentives of a PRSA is the generous tax relief on contributions.
-Depending on your income, you can receive tax relief of up to 40% on the amount you contribute which makes this an incredibly efficient way to save.
-For example, if you contribute €300 a month and you’re in the higher income bracket, the actual cost to you could be just €180.
-These savings can make a significant impact over time and help you build a larger retirement pot without stretching your monthly budget.
+One of the main attractions of a PRSA in Ireland is that it can offer massive tax relief on your contributions.
+For instance, depending on your income, you can receive a tax relief of up to 40% on what you contribute.
+Apply this to someone who contributes €300 a month (in the higher income bracket), and the actual cost is only €180.
+This level of relief can accelerate your savings and ensure you build a larger retirement fund in less time.

 Flexible Investment